BinDruid/django-cache-pydantic/README.rst

 Django Cache Pydantic
 =========================

-This package allows you to create pydantic instances directly inside your django project cache and retrieve them
+Django cache pydantic is a minimal wrapper around django cache framework which allows you to create pydantic instances directly inside your django project cache and retrieve them using a similar interface like django orm.

 Status
 ------